builders-blueprint-series/from-coder-to-engineer/body-new/chapter-2.md

 ## Introduction

+- Software engineering is not black and white, its a sea a gray
+- Software is knowing what not to do
+- Bad code comes from either not knowing, or not caring, you can't know everything, but you can eliminate the second
 - Even though inheritance is a key pillar to object-oriented programming, we need to keep it to a minimum.
 The more inheritance we introduce in our system, the more issues we are inviting to happen.

 ## Goals